homesengland/homesengland.github.io/accessibility-statement.md

 <br>

 ## How to request content in an accessible format
-If you need information in a different format, for example large print or accessible PDF, email [hello@rummanamin.co.uk](hello@rummanamin.co.uk) and tell us:
+If you need information in a different format, for example large print or accessible PDF, email [Homes England Delivery Community](deliverymanagers@homesengland.gov.uk) and tell us:
 {: .govuk-body}

 - the web address (URL) of the content